mhlabs/tech-blog/cart-cam/post.md

 };
 ```

-When calling the Textract API you can choose if you wnat top do it synchronously or in a asyncrhonous fire-and-forget manner.
+When calling the Textract API you can choose if you want to do it synchronously or in a asynchronous fire-and-forget manner.
 The latter means that you pass it an SNS topic ARN to which it sends a notification when the job is done.

-Here I went for the syncronous call since these images are small and processed fairly quickly (~2s) and I feel it favours the end-to-end duration.
+Here I went for the synchronous call since these images are small and processed fairly quickly (~2s) and I feel it favours the end-to-end duration.

 That's it for the code.
-The detected text is passed to internal APIs and the front end is updated using websockets, but that's out of scope for this article.
+The detected text is passed to internal APIs and the front end is updated using web sockets, but that's out of scope for this article.

 ## Designing the case
-The inital proof of concept wasn't presented in a very usability inviting way, so I had to wrap all the wiring up in a sturdy case:
+The initial proof of concept wasn't presented in a very usability inviting way, so I had to wrap all the wiring up in a sturdy case:
-{% youtube EdNP2iZ4MCw %}
+{% youtube elFLHO7BnVk %}

 The end result is this wall mounted beauty:
 ![wall mounted device](https://raw.githubusercontent.com/mhlabs/tech-blog/master/cart-cam/wallmounted.jpg)